muyjohno/HollowKnight.RandomizerMod/README.md

 - Whispering Roots
 - Grubs
 - Lifeblood Cocoons
-- Soul Totems: all soul totems except those found in White Palace
-- Palace Totems: soul totems found in White Palace
+- Soul Totems
+- Lore Tablets
 - Grimmkin Flames
 - Geo Rocks
 - Boss Essence: essence drops from Dream Warriors and Dream Bosses
 - Boss Geo: geo drops from Gruz Mother, Massive Moss Charger, Vengefly King, Gorgeous Husk, Crystal/Enraged Guardian and both Soul Warriors
+- Palace Totems/Tablets: Disable this to remove the totems and tablets in White Palace from the randomization pool

 Note: several items are randomized progressively, meaning that collecting any item in a given family always gives the first upgrade, collecting another gives the second upgrade, etc. The families this pertains to are:
 - Dream Nail, Dream Gate, Awoken Dream Nail